Italy refuses safe harbor to charity ship carrying migrants

 The British foreign office was not immediately available for comment.

-The European Commission is in touch with several EU states and trying to help resolve the “incident” with the Aquarius, a spokesman in Brussels said.
+The European Commission was in touch with several EU states and trying to help resolve the “incident” with the Aquarius, a spokesman in Brussels said.
+She added that while Britain could theoretically be considered as a destination port, it was not practically feasible to bring the ship there.

 Malta’s rescue coordination center told the Aquarius on Saturday that it would not welcome the ship, according to the charity ship’s online log.

-On Monday, a Maltese government spokesman was not immediately available for comment.
+On Monday, Malta’s armed forces said that it rescued 114 migrants from a rubber dinghy taking on water 53 nautical miles south of the Mediterranean island.
+The migrants will be brought to Malta in the afternoon, sources said.

+In June, the Aquarius ended up taking some 630 migrants to Spain, which welcomed it.
+But on Monday, Madrid did not repeat its offer, with a government spokeswoman saying: “At the moment, Spain is not the safest port because it is not the nearest one” for Aquarius to dock.

 Due to pressure from Italy and Malta, most charity ships are no longer patrolling off the coast of Libya.
-More than 650,000 migrants have come to Italy’s shores since 2014.

 Though departures from Libya have fallen dramatically this year, people smugglers are still pushing some boats out to sea and an estimated 720 people died in June and July when charity ships were mainly absent, Amnesty International estimates.